-As you know, the Google Search Console Performance report helps both the site owners as well as the webmasters to understand how their site performs on Google search and answer questions like:
+As you know, the Search Performance report helps both the site owners as well as the webmasters to understand how their site performs on Google search and answer questions like;

 How much traffic did my website get from Search and Discover?
 (General Statistics)